Grayson McCall: Coastal Carolina

-During the 2020 NCAA football season, Grayson McCall made a name for himself by leading the last place projected Coastal Carolina football team to its first-ever undefeated regular season, first-ever appearance on the AP and Coaches Poll peaking at number 12, first-ever Co-Sun Belt conference championship, as well as its first-ever bowl game appearance in the 2020 Cure Bowl where they suffered their only loss on the season.
-Starting all twelve games, McCall led Coastal Carolina to wins in big matchups between undefeated teams against Louisiana and BYU.
-The latter game is considered to be the biggest win in program history and was nicknamed Mormons vs. Mullets.
-After the conclusion of the 2020 season McCall was named the Sun Belt Conference Player of the Year, Sun Belt Freshman of the Year, received First-team All-Sun Belt honors and nominations for the Davey O'Brien Award and Manning Award.
+McCall fought for the Chanticleers' starting quarterback position as a redshirt freshman during the 2020 offseason, going against Payton and Carpenter during spring practice and fall camp.
+While trying to obtain the position, he had to be quarantined after contracting COVID-19 during the pandemic but managed to obtain the position after beating out both Payton, who hurt his Achilles during fall camp, and Carpenter to start the 2020 season against Kansas.
+During his first start against Kansas, McCall completed 11 of 18 passes for 133 yards with three passing touchdowns.
+He also recorded 11 carries and 73 rushing yards for 2 rushing touchdowns for a 38–23 win.
+His performance received national attention, earning him a Manning Award Star of the Week and a spot on the Week One Davey O'Brien Award Great 8 List.
+After the Kansas game, he continued to hold the starting quarterback position for the rest of the season.
+As the starting quarterback, he led the last place-projected Coastal Carolina football team to its first-ever undefeated regular season, first-ever appearance on the AP and Coaches Poll, peaking at number 12, first-ever Co-Sun Belt Conference championship, as well as its first-ever bowl game appearance in the 2020 Cure Bowl where they suffered their only loss on the season to Liberty.
+He also led Coastal Carolina to wins in big matchups between undefeated teams against Louisiana and BYU, the latter game was nicknamed Mormons vs. Mullets and received heavy coverage, becoming the most watched game on ESPNU since 2015.
+After the conclusion of the 2020 season, McCall was named the Sun Belt Conference Player of the Year and Sun Belt Freshman of the Year.
+He also received First-team All-Sun Belt and Football Writers Association of America (FWAA) Freshman All-American honors, FWAA Most Inspirational Freshman Award, and nominations for the Davey O'Brien Award, the Manning Award, and the Maxwell Award.